-The Group is exposed to financial risks including credit risk, liquidity risk, cash flow risk and foreign exchange risk arising from the Group's normal business activities.
+The Group is exposed to financial risks including credit risk, liquidity risk, cash flow risk and foreign exchange risk and interest rate risk arising from the Group's normal business activities.
 These risks and the Group's approach to dealing with them are discussed below.